dromara/website/docs/en-us/soul/user-springcloud.md

     admin-url: http://localhost:9095
     context-path: /springcloud
     appName: http
-# adminUrl: 'ip + port' that running on your soul-admin project, pls note that 'http://' is necessary.
+# adminUrl: 'ip + port' of your soul-admin project, pls note 'http://' is necessary.
-# contextPath: the route prefix in soul gateway of your project, such as /order ，/product etc，gateway will route with this.
+# contextPath: your project's route prefix through soul gateway, such as /order ，/product etc，gateway will route based on it.
-# appName：your application name, default value is the application name in dubbo config.
+# appName：your project name,the default value is`spring.application.name`.
 ```